 For example, a Medicare Supplement Plan A will include the exact same coverage no matter what company is offering the plan.
 Cost of the plan may vary from company to company and county to county within the state.
 In addition, a Plan C or F will differ from a Medicare Supplement Plan A in terms of both coverage and costs.

 Selecting Medicare Supplement Plans in Tennessee

-In 2012, more than 30 companies offered Medicare Supplement plans in Tennessee.
-Not every plan was available from every company providing Medicare plans in the state.
+Not every Medigap plan may be available from every insurance company providing Medicare Supplement plans in the state.
 In addition, the monthly premiums for each plan could vary from company to company.
 Keep in mind that lower monthly premiums may result in higher out-of-pocket expenses for medical services, so consider both variables when comparing the overall cost of a plan.